About This Study Hub

 - 8 mini practice scenarios with detailed solutions spanning healthcare, finance, public safety, retail, manufacturing, insurance, telecom, and energy

-- Crash course — a fast-track refresher covering all 7 domains, artifacts, and scenario analysis
+- Crash course: fast-track refresher covering all 7 domains, artifacts, and scenario analysis

 Cross-domain thinking: